DG-Sensitive Pruning & a Complete Classification of DG Trees and Cycles: Diameter-four Trees

+Due to the computational nature of the proof that the product is graded commutative, we relegate it to Appendix \ref{append:GC}.

+Associativity can be proved using $4^3 = 64$ cases.
+Of the 64 cases, 37 include at least one term of the form $(q,0,0)$ where $q \in \FF_0 = Q$.
+Those 37 cases automatically hold since multiplication by $(q,0,0)$ is the same as multiplication by $q$.
+Of the remaining cases, 17 of them vanish and we show the final 10 in Appendix \ref{append:assoc}.

-\begin{proof} The Leibniz Rule can shown by investigating $4^2 = 16$ cases.
+The Leibniz rule can be shown by investigating $4^2 = 16$ cases.
 Of the 16 cases, 7 include at least one term of the form $(q,0,0)$ where $q \in \FF_0 = Q$.
 Those 7 cases automatically hold since multiplication by $(q,0,0)$ is the same as multiplication by $q$.

-Due to the computational nature of the proof, we relegate the remaining 9 cases to Appendix \ref{append:LR}. \end{proof}
+Due to the computational nature of the proof, we relegate the remaining 9 cases to Appendix \ref{append:LR}.

-We now have the tools needed to prove that $\Cone{\Psi}$ admits the structure of a dg algebra.